Less Struggle.

 Registered Social Worker, Psychotherapist

-In our sessions, I draw from Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and structured problem-solving.
-My goal is to help ease the struggle and create more space for meaning, fulfillment, and the things that matter most to you.
+In sessions, I draw from evidence-based approaches including Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Positive Psychology, and structured problem-solving.

 The first consultation